 You may pay a lower interest rate with a consolidated loan than you are on some of your individual credit.
 This is especially true if you have had some late payments on credit cards; they often raise your interest rate immediately if you have not paid on time.

 It can be easier for you to manage your debt if you only have one payment to make each month.
 It can be difficult to remember due dates and minimum payments on multiple accounts.
 This can result in late payments with additional fees incurred.

 If your credit rating has suffered because of your debt, you may find it difficult to get a lower interest rate.
 If the rate on a consolidated loan is the same or higher than what you are currently paying, it may not benefit you to have your debts combined.

 You can end up being in debt longer with a debt consolidation loan.
 You still owe the same amount you did, but the debt may be extended to lower your monthly payments.
 If the time has been extended for a longer period, you may end up paying more interest even if the rates are reduced.

 You may need a co-signer if you have already hurt your credit rating.
 Lenders do not like to lend money to people who are having difficulty making payments on what they already owe.
-You may have heard the comment that lenders only like to lend money to people that don't need it.
-This is a fact since they can be more certain that those people will be able to repay the loan.
+You may have heard the comment that lenders only like to give money to people that don't need it.
+This is a fact since they can be more confident that those people will be able to repay the loan.